dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 | [Cat/Dog](pytorch-cat-dog.md)   | 800MB |    2    |      5,000      |  ~7-8 minutes   |    ~4 hours     |
 | [PlantCLEF](pytorch-plants.md) | 1.5GB |   20    |     10,475      | ~15 minutes     |    ~8 hours     |

-*&nbsp;&nbsp;Approximate time for one complete training pass over the dataset with Jetson Nano
+*&nbsp;&nbsp;&nbsp;Approximate time for one complete training pass over the dataset with Jetson Nano
 ** Approximate time for training the model for 35 epochs with Jetson Nano

 <p align="right">Next | <b><a href="pytorch-cat-dog.md">Re-training on the Cat/Dog Dataset</a></b>